aschroede/AiNed/README.md

 python3 main.py gui 7 7
 ```
 as this will result in relative import errors.
 Instead you must run the following
-from the top level directory:
+from the root of the cloned repository (AiNed).

 ```console
 python3 -m ained.main gui 7 7